simon-frankau/galette/README.md

 ## Usage

 The input file format is a slightly relaxed version of the GALasm format.
+Differences include:

-The "DESCRIPTION" section at the end is now optional.
+ * The "DESCRIPTION" section at the end of the .pld file is now optional.
+ * You don't actually need to include any equations at all!
+All outputs are undriven.
+ * You can use long pins names, and the only downside is it makes the output files lose alignment.

 TODO: